The Unnatural Normal

 What would life feel like if human advancement had unfolded in a way that still honoured nature, biology and wellbeing?

-We celebrate our medical technologies, but I often wonder how many of these “advancements” would even be needed if our current environment supported the natural rhythms our human biology depends on.
+We celebrate our medical technologies, but I often wonder how many of these “advancements” would even be needed if our current environment supported the natural rhythms that our human biology depends on.

-After a recent three-day sojourn away from the city; enjoying being barefoot on sand and grass, sunshine, sea swims and sleep aligned with the sunset, I started to feel like myself again.
+After a recent three-day sojourn away from the city, enjoying being barefoot on sand and grass, sunshine, sea swims and sleep aligned with the sunset, I started to feel like myself again.
 No traffic, no being woken by others in the night, no airplanes, my anxiety softened.
 My mind cleared and my body steadied.
 A sense of mental well-being returned.
 A kind of internal spaciousness I rarely feel in the city.

 I thought I had a sleep issue.
 But my little rest reminded me that I do not.